Mon - Wed: 10a - 6p

 Together, the ‘setting’ and the ‘shank’ make up the ‘ring.’
 The ‘ring’ is also sometimes called a ‘semi-mount.’
 And again, it’s everything except the center stone.

 Put the loose center stone into the setting of the ring, and that finished combination is typically what we all know as the engagement ring (also sometimes called a full-mount).
-The ‘engagement ring’ is the final, beautiful piece she’ll see when you open that brown Jack Lewis box and propose.
+The ‘engagement ring’ is the final, beautiful piece she’ll see when you open that Jack Lewis box and propose.

 We have dozens of Engagement Rings that are already the complete package with the diamond included, or you can choose your own adventure, with a semi-mount and diamond.
 We’ll help you through whichever you prefer.